microsoft/vscode-docs/docs/languages/javascript.md

 To enable ES6 import statements for **React Native**, you need to set the `allowSyntheticDefaultImports` compiler option to `true`.
 This tells the compiler to create synthetic default members and you get IntelliSense. **React Native** uses **Babel** behind the scenes to create the proper run-time code with default members.
 If you also want to do debugging of **React Native** code then you can install the [React Native Extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native).

-## Disable Syntax Validation when using ES7 constructs
+## Disable Syntax Validation when using non ES6 constructs

-Some users want to use syntax constructs like the proposed ES7 Object Rest/Spread Properties.
+Some users want to use syntax constructs like the proposed Object Rest/Spread Properties.
 However, these are currently not supported by VS Code's JavaScript support and are flagged as errors.
-For users who still want to use these ES7 features, we have revived the `javascript.validate.enable` [setting](/docs/customization/userandworkspace.md) to disable all built-in syntax checking.
+For users who still want to use these future features, we provide the `javascript.validate.enable` [setting](/docs/customization/userandworkspace.md).
+With `javascript.validate.enable: false` you disable all built-in syntax checking.
 If you do this, we recommend that you use a linter like [ESLint](http://eslint.org) to validate your code.
 Since the JavaScript support doesn't understand ES7 constructs, features like IntelliSense might not be fully accurate.

 ## JavaScript Linters (ESLint, JSHint)